Dogwood Lodge - Biloxi Marsh

 On the second deck, you'll find the lounge area known as the Mississippi Room.
 Homey, comfortable seating, a widescreen television, and a bar.

 Bar: After a day of fishing, you'll enjoy appetizers in the lounge and libations and the complimentary self-serve bar.
-If you desire to take alcoholic beverages with you out fishing (cans only), you must purchase the alcohol elsewhere and bring it with you.
+By law, the Lodge cannot provide alcohol for your fishing day, but you can purchase it (cans only) at the marina store.

 Dining Room and Cabin